 Funds up to $90,000 will be provided to the school or college in support of the hiring department or program and its faculty.
 The allocations are spread over three years with a maximum of $30,000 in a given year.
 These funds are to be used for implementing effective and creative start-up and development plans for the recruitment and retention of a unit’s faculty and the development of its programs.

-The program is designed to make it easier for departments to compete with other institutions to successfully hire diverse faculty members.
-The program is not used to make hiring decisions, but rather is designed to increase recruiting flexibility for departments that have already decided to make job offers to top candidates of color.
+The program is designed to make it easier for departments to compete with other institutions to successfully hire tenure-related faculty members that advance our diversity, equity and inclusion objectives.
+The program is not used to make hiring decisions, but rather is designed to increase recruiting flexibility for departments that have already decided to make job offers to top candidates.

 The funds provided through this program are intended to contribute to the cultivation of a welcoming and positive academic environment both through support for the new hire and through corresponding support for the hiring department and its faculty.